-Traverse $\Ac$ in such way that the vertices of $\partial(\ch)$ are visited in counterclockwise order, while assigning the following colors to each arc: red if its subchain corresponds to an edge in the upper chain $\partial(\ch)$, and blue otherwise (see \Cref{fig:table:arc-chain}).
-Note that regardless of the value of $\theta$, a pair of extremal $\theta$-quadrants intersecting an edge in the upper chain (resp. lower chain) of $\partial(\ch)$ are not opposite to each other.
-Then, if there is an intersection between monochromatic links, such an intersection does not correspond to overlapping extremal $\theta$-quadrants.
+Traverse $\Ac$ in such way that the vertices of $\partial(\ch)$ are visited in counterclockwise order, while assigning the following colors to each arc: red if its subchain corresponds to an edge in the upper chain $\partial(\ch)$ and blue otherwise (see \Cref{fig:table:arc-chain}).
+Note that regardless of the value of $\theta$, a pair of extremal $\theta$-quadrants intersecting an edge in the upper chain (resp.\ lower chain) of $\partial(\ch)$ are not opposite to each other.
+Then if there is an intersection between links of the same color, such an intersection does not correspond to an overlap between extremal $\theta$-quadrants.

 \item Identify bichromatic intersecting links.